Prompting Language Models for Linguistic Structure: Structured Prompting of Pretrained Language Models

 \section{Structured Prompting of Pretrained Language Models}

 We propose a sequential method for performing sequence tagging with PLMs via in-context learning, which we refer to as \textit{structured prompting} (Figure \ref{fig:prompt-examples}).
-The model is provided $k$ (context, tagged sequence) pairs as the task demonstration and the full example sentence to be labeled.
-The LM head is used to iteratively tag the words in the example with constrained decoding over a fixed set of labels.
+The model is given $k$ (context, tagged sequence) pairs as the task demonstration and the example sentence to be labeled.
+The model then iteratively tags the words in the example with constrained decoding over a fixed set of labels.